 In fact, the very aircraft that had carried the intrepid band of Buenos Aires residents – all journalists – took off on its return leg carrying Clarke on his groundbreaking journey.
 If anything, he would find more opposition to his move from residents of the Falklands than his new temporary home; while his elder brother was involved in an angry confrontation in The Globe Tavern, Martyn was thrust in front of TV cameras and feted by the people of Buenos Aires.
 “I put it down to jealousy or narrow-mindedness,” said their mother Julie said at the time.
 “Overall, the people here wish Martyn all the luck in the world.
 It is what he has always wanted.”

-Initially his stay within La Casa Amarilla training complex was characterised by a challenging atmosphere.
-His struggle to communicate with his fellow trainees and coaches directly in their native tongue was compounded by an initial ostracism in training, not to mention an alarming disparity in physical and tactical condition between the native youngsters and the newcomer.
+Initially, his stay within La Casa Amarilla training complex was characterised by a challenging atmosphere.
+His struggle to communicate with his fellow trainees and coaches directly in their native tongue was compounded by early ostracism in training, not to mention an alarming disparity in physical and tactical condition between the native youngsters and the newcomer.
 Treated coldly during training drills, he struggled to make an early impression.

 The obsession with football in Argentina needs no introduction but on the Falkland Islands it is a different picture to the carnival of Latin artistry and lifestyle.
-The geography restricts the league system – which at the time of Clarke’s trial hosted just five teams – to a strictly seasonal playing calendar, which meant he arrived having not played any form of competitive football for six months.
+The geography restricts the league system, which at the time of Clarke’s trial hosted just five teams, to a strictly seasonal playing calendar, meaning he arrived having not played any form of competitive football for six months.
 Although the Falklands lie only as far south as Oxford is north, they are closer to mainland Antarctica than Buenos Aires.

 Despite not speaking a word of Spanish and having been born in England, he was welcomed enthusiastically by a public that wanted to claim a slice of Las Malvinas as their own.
 There is little doubt that being welcomed by their spiritual hero so publicly helped sway opinion, and the political currency earned by clasping a son of the Falklands to their bosom was significant.
 During the chat shows he was invited on to alongside veterans of the conflict, Clarke was asked about the concept of two flags on the Islands: “As far as I’m concerned my coming here is a good investment,” Clarke continued.
 “I never thought about the Falklands War.
 That is in the past.”